crutchcorn/ReikazeRamblesRedux/content/reikaze/posts/the-anitay-anime-awards-2017-suggestions-voting-1821473989/index.md

 ![](./z9sphzp0rv7bzldqpern.png)

 At the end of every year, everyone seems to reminisce back on the events we witnessed, and we try to define the time that just passed in all sorts of ways.
 One such method is top lists and Awards, and here at AniTAY, we are not immune in this behavior.
-Returning from last year is The *AniTAY Anime Awards, *a collaborative effort by members in the AniTAY community to decide the best of the best of what 2017 had to offer, and we would love your help.
+Returning from last year is The *AniTAY Anime Awards*, a collaborative effort by members in the AniTAY community to decide the best of the best of what 2017 had to offer, and we would love your help.

 AniTAY has always been community first, and we always try to put our own community spin on these kinds of projects because the different opinions fed by the diversity of the community leads to better results.
 That’s why this Award process is open to everyone!